jordy-silva/ci-asana-service-desk-msp/README.md

 ## UX
 ### User Stories

-- As employee, I want a to be able to quickly submit my requests at any time, so I can focus on my work
+- As employee, I want to be able to quickly submit my requests at any time, so I can focus on my work
     - **Feature:** Online form available 24x7

-- As employee, I want to easily know what options are available to me, so I can find what I need -**Feature:** Intake form divided in 3 dropdowns, dependent between them and organized in categories
+- As employee, I want to easily know what options are available to me, so I can find what I need
+    - **Feature:** Intake form divided in 3 dropdowns, dependent between them and organized in categories

-- As IT manager, I want to be able to configure to what Asana project tasks will go, so I can follow our processes -**Feature:** Side bar to configure Asana Personal Access Token and Asana target project
+- As IT manager, I want to be able to configure to what Asana project tasks will go, so I can follow our processes
+    - **Feature:** Side bar to configure Asana Personal Access Token and Asana target project

-- As IT staff, I want to clearly see all details of the request, so I can be effective on my work -**Feature:** Created task includes type of request in the title and the body is rich formatted for easy reading
+- As IT staff, I want to clearly see all details of the request, so I can be effective in my work
+    - **Feature:** Created task includes type of request in the title and the body is rich formatted for easy reading

-- As IT staf, I want to see the deadline to complete the request according to the urgency selected by the submitter, so I can prioritize work
+- As IT staff, I want to see the deadline to complete the request according to the urgency selected by the submitter, so I can prioritize work
-    -**Feature:** The Asana task is created witth a due date dependant on the priority selected by the user.
+    - **Feature:** The Asana task is created with a due date dependant on the priority selected by the user.
 High: Tomorrow, Medium: Today + 7 days, Low: Today + 30 days

 ### Example of task created by the app
 ![Screen Shot](assets/images/screenshot.jpg)